newrelic/newrelic-node-apollo-server-plugin/README.md

 ## Support

-Should you need assistance with New Relic products, you are in good hands with several support channels.
+Should you need assistance with New Relic products, you are in good hands with several support diagnostic tools and support channels.

 This [troubleshooting framework](https://discuss.newrelic.com/t/troubleshooting-frameworks/108787) steps you through common troubleshooting questions.